ASIAN-EUROPEAN MUSIC RESEARCH JOURNAL (AEMR)

 The official email address of the Center is AEMRC@shcmusic.edu.cn.

 Alternatively, submissions can be sent to any member of the editorial board or the co-editor.

-Please send your full submissions (non-formatted with all your figures and items placed within the text of a word-document and a cover sheet with your personal data) to this email address.
-Please make sure that you only include figures (drawings, photos, schemes, and others) for which you were granted rights.
-Starting with journal issue No.4, we have decided to only provide an email-address for the author, in order to help obtain more knowledge about their individual development.
+Please send your full submissions (non-formatted, with all your figures and items placed within the text of a word-document and a cover sheet with your personal data) to this email address.
+Please make sure that you only include figures (drawings, photos, schemes, and others, and do not forget captions below the figures) for which you were granted rights.
+Also, please provide citations for the information you give the reader (don't assume the reader knows the basics of your topic!), and include the name, date, and place for any fieldwork interviews you cite (unless the interviewee requests anonymity, of course).
+You may use Harvard, APA, or Chicago Manual referencing and citation style, and please ensure all reference information is complete.
+Please add a short line giving your current affiliation (which can also be a university of which you are an alumna/us), what you urgently want to let readers know about you, and an email address for the authors in the first footnote of each article/review, in order to help obtain more knowledge about their individual development.
 This is to encourage online investigations on research topics and an exchange of opinions among scholars and other interested persons.
 We also want to prevent outdated author profiles being accessible over a longer period of time.

 Asian-European Music Research Journal welcomes article submissions and does not charge any submission fee nor publication fee.
 All accepted articles will be available open access under the Creatice Commons licence CC BY-NC-ND.
 Authors retains the copyright and full publishing rights without restrictions.

 All submissions in the given framework will be double-blind peer reviewed.
 The review process follows strict rules in order to exclude conflicts of interest and personal bias.
 This process is placed in a time schedule that fits the frequency of publications.
 The editors will get in touch with submitting authors on an individual basis.